Home

 2. Did you clean the taco crap off your hands the last time you picked it up?
 Seriously clean hands extend not only the life of your strings, but it smells better too.

 4. Your ability to do the job yourself.
-Its not complicated but it does take some finesse.
+It's not complicated, but it does take some finesse.
 The right tuners and tools make it a breeze.

 5. How much do you play?
 Strings do wear out and get flat spots which can really make a great guitar sound like a piece of junk.